 An allergic reaction occurs when cells in the immune system interpret a foreign substance or allergen as harmful.

-Many mild to moderate allergic reactions can be treated at home or with OTC medications.
+Many mild to moderate allergic reactions are treatable with home remedies or over-the-counter medications.
 The following treatments are commonly used to reduce the symptoms of an allergic reaction:

 Antihistamines can help to treat most minor allergic reactions regardless of the cause.
-These drugs reduce the body’s production of histamine, which reduces all symptoms, including sneezing, watering eyes, and skin reactions.
+These drugs reduce the body’s histamine production, reducing symptoms, including sneezing, watering eyes, and skin reactions.

 Antihistamines come in several forms, usually to help deliver the medication closer to the source of the reaction or make it easier to consume, such as: